 The magnitude of an effect size is often judged using “rules of thumb” from social science research.
 For example, standardize mean difference effect sizes (Cohen’s d or Hedge’s g) are judge using the following rules: small=0.20; medium=0.50; large=0.80.
 These are not hard cut-off points but rather approximation.
 There are different standards for each type of effect size.

-An Evidence Rating on CrimeSolutions that indicates a program with strong evidence that it achieves its intended outcomes when implemented with fidelity.
+An Evidence Rating on CrimeSolutions that indicates a program with strong evidence that it achieves justice-related outcomes when implemented with fidelity.
 Read more About CrimeSolutions or about Program Review and Rating from Start to Finish.
 "Effective" programs are represented throughout the site with the "Effective" icon.

-The strength of the evidence demonstrating that a program achieves its intended outcomes.
+The strength of the evidence demonstrating that a program achieves justice-related outcomes.

 Information about a question that is generated through systematic data collection, research, or program evaluation using accepted scientific methods that are documented and replicable.
 Evidence may be classified as either descriptive or causal.